FAMILY DISPUTE RESOLUTION MEDIATION

 How to get started

-Shane McClure does not just offer a family dispute resolution mediation practice in Melbourne or a Victorian Family Mediation practice, but can operate Australia wide using the benefits of video technology.
+Shane McClure does not just offer a mediation practice in Melbourne or Victoria, but can operate Australia wide using the benefits of video technology.
 To learn more about how Video Mediation can be utilised in FDR Mediation, click here.

 Shane McClure is available to assist you with his mediation services all across Australia.
 Shane offers flexible and convenient options and utilises telephone and video-conferences where possible.
 Click here to contact us and make an enquiry.
 Shane McClure has the experience, understanding and compassion to help you.